co1umbine/D4UDocument/DynamixelForUnity EN.md

 Text files of Control Table for DynamxielForUnity compatible models are located in Assets/HatsuMuv/DynamixelForUnity/Resources/ControlTables.
 See ControlTableInjectorFromResources for usage examples.

 ControlTables is the ControlTable of the motor to be used during initialization.
 The first line describes the model name and model number with ":" in between.
-The other lines describe the data name, address, length, and access.
-For access, specify "R" for read-only and "RW" for write-enabled.
+The other lines describe the itemName, address, length, and access.

+ItemName is derived from the item name in the ControlTable on Dynamixel's model page, with spaces removed.

+If the access is read-only, specify 'R'; if writable, specify 'RW'.

 Lines beginning with "#" or "//" are ignored as comments.
 ```=
 <ModelName>:<ModelName>
 <ItemName>, <Address>, <Length>, <Access>